github/docs/content/github/setting-up-and-managing-billing-and-payments-on-github/setting-your-billing-email.md

 ---
 title: Setting your billing email
-intro: 'Your account''s billing email is where {% data variables.product.product_name %} sends receipts and other billing-related communication.'
+intro: 'Your account\'s billing email is where {% data variables.product.product_name %} sends receipts and other billing-related communication.'
 redirect_from:
   - /articles/setting-your-personal-account-s-billing-email/
   - /articles/can-i-change-what-email-address-received-my-github-receipt/